Memory-V2V: Memory-Augmented Video-to-Video Diffusion for Consistent Multi-Turn Editing: Experiments

 We first ablate the effects of main components of \name, as summarized in Tab.~\ref{tab:ablation_dynamic_tokenization} and Fig.~\ref{fig: nvs-ablation}.
 Dynamic tokenization combined with video retrieval improves cross-iteration consistency, while adaptive token merging notably reduces computational cost.
 As shown in Fig.~\ref{fig: nvs-ablation}, retrieval guided by VideoFOV effectively preserves long-term consistency even after multiple iterations (e.g., between the 1st and 5th generations), whereas token merging maintains efficiency without visible degradation.
-We further analyze the computational cost in Fig.~\ref{fig: FLOPs-graph}.
-We also compare adaptive token merging with a token discarding baseline, where the same low-responsive tokens are either merged or removed.
-In Fig.~\ref{fig: discard-merge-comparison}, merging preserves appearance and motion continuity, whereas discarding introduces artifacts, indicating that merged tokens retain essential semantic information.